DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 57 - 02.13.2025.md

 - Cursed Pokeball is primed.
 He can use it to trap something maybe.

 We walk towards the mountains.
+Delban sends an ice flare to guide us.
+Nobu removes Adi's curse